usoftvn/near-tutorial/README.md

 # Appendix
 1. Step 1: Learn the basics of NEAR Blockchain
 2. Step 2: Prepare the development environment
+3. Step 3: Know how to use some basic tools
-3. Step 3: Create the first NEAR project
+4. Step 3: Create the first NEAR project
-4. Step 4: Writing a smart contract using AssemblyScript
+5. Step 4: Writing a smart contract using AssemblyScript
-5. Step 5: Deploy a smart contract on NEAR Testnet blockchain
+6. Step 5: Deploy a smart contract on NEAR Testnet blockchain
-6. Step 6: Build the frontend
+7. Step 6: Build the frontend

 # Step 1: Learn the basics of NEAR Blockchain
 First you need to understand some basics of NEAR blockchain: